volcengine/verl/docs/api/data.rst

 Data interface
 =========================

-  Last updated on 05/19/2025 (API docstrings are auto-generated).
+Last updated: 05/19/2025 (API docstrings are auto-generated).

 DataProto is the interface for data exchange.